-Whether you’re a bootstrapping startup or a corporate entrepreneur running after a new initiative, new product innovation is inherently risky.
+Whether you’re a bootstrapping startup or a corporate intrapreneur running after a new initiative, new digital product innovation is inherently risky.
 The bolder and more unique the vision, the riskier the road ahead.
 There’s bright side though since bigger innovation risks usually reap greater rewards.
-If you’re cut from an entrepreneurial cloth, you’ll probably agree, the startup risk is worth it.
+If you’re cut from an entrepreneurial cloth, you’ll probably agree, the risk is worth it.

 I love how Eric Reis defines a startup, and how it sets the context for the work we do.